gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/emacs-test-regexps.md

 Emacs you have to consider some peculiarities.
 For example you have to escape parentheses.

-Recently i learnt about `M-x regexp-builder`.
-With it you can test your regular-expressions interactively.
+Recently i learnt about `M-x regexp-builder` with which you can test your regular-expressions interactively.
 Just enter the regular expression and the text in your buffer will be highlighted immediately.
 It even considers different capture groups and highlights